-The level of resources (data, time, budget, methods) applied to the assessment should be commensurate with the level of risk, by considering the likelihood and potential consequences of significant impacts/hazards, and the value, the condition and the vulnerability and/or sensitivity of the ecosystems affected.
-Again, most large coal and CSG projects will likely require numerical modelling and quantitative uncertainty analysis unless a low-risk context and simpler methods can be justified.
-As the assessment progresses, effort should focus on the ecosystems and other receptors at greatest risk.
+The level of resources (data, time, budget, methods) applied to the assessment should be commensurate with the level of risk, by considering the probability and potential consequences of significant impacts/risks, and the value, condition and the vulnerability and/or sensitivity of the ecosystems affected.
+As the assessment progresses, effort should focus on the ecosystems at greatest risk.